trellisconnect/js-sdk-docs/README.md

 1. Include the Trellis Connect JS SDK on your page.
 2. Configure a handler using `TrellisConnect.configure()` as shown in the example.
 3. Call your handler's `open()` method, and Trellis will present a widget enabling the user to connect his or her insurance account.
 4. Use `connectionId` from the SDK's `onSuccess()` callback to access the user's insurance information.
-Client applications can use the connection's Temporary Access Key and server applications can use the Secret Key provided by your Trellis account manager.
+Client applications can use the connection's temporary access key and server applications can use the secret key provided by your Trellis account manager.

 ## Basic Example